listen

 {

-// The $data array format contains uid, indicating which uid's page is to receive the data push
+// Format of the $data array, which contains uid, indicating which uid's page to push data to

 $data = json_decode($buffer, true);